dektronics/printalyzer-densitometer/models/enclosure.md

   (_Note: Does not include models of the PCBs or mounting hardware, to avoid accidentally redistributing component models under restrictive license terms._)
+* `densitometer-dev-cover.f3z` - Derived version of the top cover, which has a clearance hole a debug connector.
+* `reflec-std-base.f3z` - Alternative base designed to hold the main unit above a reflectance standard for calibration.
+Can also be used as a jig to aid in assembly.
+* `button-cap.f3d` - Custom button cap, as an alternative to the stock choices.
 * `stage-plate-rings.dxf` - Outline of the stage plate components, which can be used for manufacture.